Sheryar-Ahmed/calo-football-manager-task/README.md

 # ⚽ Football Fantasy Manager – Calo Technical Task

-A fully functional, production-grade **Football Fantasy Manager** built for Calo’s technical task using a modern and scalable full-stack architecture (Node.js, Sequelize, React, Zustand, Tailwind CSS, MySQL).
+A fully functional, production-grade **Football Fantasy Manager** built for Calo's technical task using a modern and scalable full-stack architecture (Node.js, Sequelize, React, Zustand, Tailwind CSS, MySQL).

 > 🔥 All the provided requirements have been fully implemented: from seamless login/registration, automated team creation, to a live transfer market with real-time constraints and validations.